enmeshed-analytics/duckdb-postgis/README.md

 - Add support for more file formats and coordinate systems
 - Improve error handling and logging
 - Add support for batch processing multiple files
+- Expand the range of file formats supported

 ## Example usage